 What Is a Master of Business Administration?

-A Masters of Business Administration (MBA) is a graduate level degree awarded to students with an advanced knowledge of business.
+A Master of Business Administration (MBA) is a graduate level degree awarded to students with an advanced knowledge of business.
 MBA program candidates cultivate skills in leadership with a focus on courses such as accounting, finance, economics, marketing and more.